Old Town, New Queens is a Pride Night event at the Britannia Mine Museum. It features drag performances celebrating the 2SLGBTQIA+ community.

 Drag Show Entertainment Lineup

-Old Town, New Queens features a dozen different performers.
+Old Town, New Queens features 12 different performers.
 The lineup of entertainers in 2025 is listed below.

-- Dust Cwain – one of the premier artists in Canadian drag, they have nearly a decade of performance experience
+- Dust Cwaine – one of the premier artists in Canadian drag, they have nearly a decade of performance experience.

 Admission to the 2SLGBTQIA+ Pride Night Event

 Tickets for Old Town, New Queens are available online.
-In 2025 they cost about $45 per person.
-Early bird tickets are also available until May 23rd for about $40 each.
+This past year they cost about $45 per person.
+Early bird tickets were also available until May 23rd for about $40 each.

 About the Britannia Mine Museum